With target AR, an augmented reality effect is triggered when the camera is pointed at a specific real world target.

 It’s not visible in the scene yet.
 That’s because you need to connect the animation playback controller to the robot object itself.

 To do this:

 And that’s it, you’ve completed your target AR effect!

 Use Spark AR Player to test the effect.
-You’ll need to print out the target - find it in the sample content file.
+You’ll need to print out the Spark Poster target — find it in the sample content file under Textures.